Let’s talk Props!

 - Does the prop add texture or meaning to your story?

 - Is this a hero prop that will work it’s magic in your frame?

-- Does this prop work well with many of your current props or with the other elements in the image?
+- Does this prop work well with the other elements in the image?

 COLOURS AND TEXTURE